 Case Law (Veterans Law Cases)

-Precedential opinions by these courts are binding (must be followed) by lower courts and the Board of Appeals for Veterans Claims.
+Case law refers to precedential (sets a precedent) opinions by, in the case of VA disability claims, federal (as opposed to state) courts of appeal, which are binding (must be followed) by lower courts and the Board of Appeals for Veterans Claims.

 PTSDexams.net is an educational site with no advertising and no affiliate links.
 Dr. Worthen conducts Independent Psychological Exams (IPE) with veterans, but that information is on his professional practice website.